r-darwish/alma/README.md

 sudo alma create /dev/disk/by-id/usb-Generic_USB_Flash_Disk-0:0
 ```

 This will wipe the entire disk and create a bootable installation of Arch Linux.
+You can use either
+removable devices or loop devices.
+As a precaution, ALMA will not wipe non-removable devices.

 After the installation is done you can either boot from it immediately or use `arch-chroot` to
 perform further customizations before your first boot.